jlucaspains/adowi2gh/README.md

 - **Resume Capability**: Resume interrupted migrations from checkpoints
 - **Dry Run Mode**: Preview migrations without making changes
 - **Comprehensive Reporting**: Detailed migration reports with success/failure tracking
+- **HTML to Markdown Conversion**: Automatically converts HTML content to Markdown format

+## Limitations

+- **Images and Attachments**: Work item attachments and embedded images are not currently supported and will not be migrated

 ## Prerequisites